 This post may include affiliate links; see our disclosure policy.

 This goat cheese omelette makes an impressive breakfast or brunch!
-Tangy chevre is the ideal pair with savory eggs and chives.
+Pair tangy chèvre with eggs and chives for a savory treat.

 - Eggs